AnaG18/anavsml/index.md

 Hello and welcome to this blog.
-My name is Ana, a senior undergraduta biomedical engineering student who is trying to be introduced to Machine Learning and Artificial Intelligence!
+My name is Ana, a senior undergradute biomedical engineering student who is trying to be introduced to Machine Learning and Artificial Intelligence!
 By writing a blog I am trying to make a commitment to myself, challenge myself to publish whatever I write and (hopefully) sharing something useful.

 This one goes for the girl who once believed she could make it into big places like MIT...